pioniredu/preslovljivac-js/readme.md

 It only counts through the first 512 characters, so if you have some massive strings it  won't count through the entire string, so it may not be 100% accurate if both are abundant throughout the text.
 It will convert every character no matter the length of the string,  though.

-I've linked the GitHub repository if you want to take a finer look at the inner workings.

 example:
 ``` javascript
 const preslovljivac = require("preslovljivac"); //loading the package